Zain-mir24/BX-track/README.md

-This Repository is for the cowlar Test.
+This Repository is for the BXTrack
-This repo contains 2 folders Backedn adn frontend.
+This repo contains 2 folders Backeend and frontend.

 How to setup project
 1. Go in frontend and backend folder individually and enter npm i